DarkWave0/DishonoredCuhrayzeeMod/README.md

 Medium Priority to-do:
 -  8] Increase gadget # added upon pickup and buying.
-- 13] Disable mana recovery on blink and Time Bend, increase their mana cost to 20 and 30 respectively.

 lower priority to-do:
 -  9] add more enemies.